TumblrX/Frontend/commitmessage.md

 👌Done

--  add the states for the check boxes
+-  customize the notifications  section and adding some css styles

 ✔️To-do

-1. add event handler to edit icon

 2. add event handlers to Form

-3. connect with the json server with form data
+2. connect with the json server with form data

-4. add cancel and submit button